 Borax Casein: The most versatile of the three different casein, because it can be prepared and stored for weeks after production and the resulting glue is a pH neutral binder which allows for the use of all pigments.
 Borax Casein is an excellent binder for fine art applications on wooden panels and can be used for interior walls that are not exposed to moisture (bathrooms & kitchens).
 Borax Casein is an emulsifier which means that an oil, such as linseed oil, can be added to the glue.
 This addition makes the binder suitable for outdoor use, but still allows the resulting binder to be thinned and cleaned with water.

-Sinopia now also offers prepared Casein Milk Paint and Tinting Bases in a variety of forms.
+Sinopia now also offers prepared Casein-Base in a variety of forms.
 We offer a prepared Casein Gesso in both White and Black, Casein Milk Paint Base which can be tinted with our pigments, and a palette of Artisanal Milk Paint.

 2 1/2 oz.
 (80g) Casein Powder9 fl. oz. (apr.
 250ml) cold water1 oz.
 (32g)Crystalline Borax9 fl. oz. (apr.
 250ml) hot water